Updated as of 3/8/2019 to reflect the passing of the Farm Act, which made CBD federally legal instead of only legal at the state level.

 If you’re curious, the alternative is solvent extraction, which involves soaking the plant in neurotoxic chemicals like ethanol, hexane, or butane. 🙃 That wouldn’t necessarily be bothersome if you were taking CBD, say, a couple times a year, but if it’s going to be a staple, CO2 extraction is something to consider.

-Now, let’s talk third party testing.
-Since, like supplements, CBD products don’t get approved by the FDA before landing in your medicine cabinet, it’s important to find companies that send their products to third party labs for purity testing.
+Now, let’s talk third-party testing.
+Since, like supplements, some CBD products still don’t get approved by the FDA before landing in your medicine cabinet, it’s important to find companies that send their products to third party labs for purity testing.
 Translation?
 Through tests, these labs determine if the ingredients in the bottle are in fact what the company says they are.